 A brief overview of current environmental issues

 It’s no secret that pollution is a huge problem.
-Every day, we see the effects of water pollution, air pollution, global warming, poor governance, food waste, biodiversity loss, plastic pollution, deforestation, melting ice caps and subsequent sea level rise, ocean acidification, agriculture, food and water insecurity, overfishing, fast fashion and textile waste.
+Every day, we see the effects of water pollution, air pollution, global warming, poor governance, food waste, biodiversity loss, plastic pollution, deforestation, melting ice caps and subsequent sea level rise, ocean acidification, agriculture, food and water insecurity, overfishing, fast fashion, and textile waste.
 It’s time to face the facts: pollution is not a necessary evil.
 What can we do?
-If we want to make the world a better place for our children, we need to start now.
-Let’s work together to stop climate change, so future generations will be able to live in a healthy environment.
+If we want to make the world a better place for our children, we must start now.
+As a matter of fact, let’s work together to stop climate change, so future generations can live in a healthy environment.

 The health risks facing developing countries